 What are job scams?

 When you are looking for employment, it can be wonderful to have an amazing job offer come to you with little to no effort.
 Unfortunately, students have to be careful with offers such as these, as there are people who will pose as employers or recruiters to get your money and/or your information.
 Many job scams involve sending money to the employer, depositing money into your account and withdrawing it to send somewhere or spend on something, and/or providing the employer with personal information before you have the job.
-This tip sheet can help you to identify some job scams and stay safe.
+This page can help you to identify some job scams and stay safe.

 Warning signs the job posting/offer might be a scam